andreshapir9/MPI_OpenMP_sobel_with_simulated_parallel_file_system/README.md

 req: must have SSH access to all nodes without password
 req: must populate /tmp/sg_input_images with images to be processed on all nodes
 req: must create /tmp/output_files on all nodes
+Req: The Images must be in .pgm format

  To Compile